Note: This post (along with the free planning playbook has been updated for 2023/2024!

 Write it out.

 ...Like on paper.
 If you write out your schedule in advance, you're more likely to stick to it.
 Plus you'll have a visual reminder of when you've fallen behind.
-My printable planning playbook includes two tools to help you schedule out your bookkeeping work - a tiny steps daily checklist and blank monthly calendars for December 2016 through April 2017.
+Besides the actual tasks you need to do, my printable planning playbook includes two more tools to help you schedule out your bookkeeping work - a tiny steps daily checklist and blank monthly calendars for December 2023 through April 2024.

 Come up with a plan of attack.

-- Divvy it up chronologically: Week 1 - enter all sales & expenses from January 2016, Week 2 - enter all sales & expenses from February 2016, etc.
+- Divvy it up chronologically: Week 1 - enter all sales & expenses from January 2023, Week 2 - enter all sales & expenses from February 2023, etc.

 Don't forget about that pesky inventory.

 As a maker, dealing with your inventory is likely to be the biggest component of your catch up process.
 Yet it's a concept a lot of us totally ignore!

 First, brush up on how inventory and cost of goods sold work for tax purposes.
 You might need to catch up on entering all your inventoriable supplies for the year, then do an end of year count to determine your ending inventory amount.
 If you are behind, make sure you set aside enough time to count, measure, and do a whole lot of data entry.

 I've got a free 20-minute video all about year-end inventory work here.